Punktum-dk/epp-service-specification/README.md

 - **false**, indicating that the specific domain name is to expire automatically by the end of the term.

 The default for a registrar account is auto-renewal = `true`.
 The default can be changed in the registrar portal.

+Please see [Suspension Schedule](#suspension-schedule) for domain names set to auto-expire.

 <a id="dkhmcontact_validated"></a>